Man accused in Yahoo hack to stay in custody after judge upholds bail denial

 A Canadian accused in a massive hack of Yahoo emails will have to stay in custody as he prepares to fight extradition to the United States.

-Lawyers for Karim Baratov say the 22-year-old’s bid to contest a judge’s decision to deny him bail has been dismissed.
+Lawyers for Karim Baratov said Friday the 22-year-old’s bid to contest a judge’s decision to deny him bail has been dismissed.

-Baratov had argued Ontario Superior Court Justice Alan Whitten made a number of errors in principle when he found the young man was too much of a flight risk to be released on bail.
+In his April ruling, Ontario Superior Court Justice Alan Whitten found the young man was too much of a flight risk to be released on bail.

-In his April ruling, Whitten also said Baratov’s parents would not make suitable supervisors because they had not questioned his growing wealth or his business activities while he was living with them.
+The judge also said Baratov’s parents — who offered close to $1 million in cash and assets as collateral — would not make suitable supervisors because they had not questioned his growing wealth or his business activities while he was living with them.

+Whitten further said he believed Baratov would be motivated to flee, given that he could face up to 20 years in prison if convicted in the U.S.

+At an appeal hearing erlier this week, Baratov’s lawyers argued that Whitten made several errors, including amplifying the Hamilton man’s alleged connection to the Yahoo hack and the Russian intelligence agent who allegedly hired him.

 Baratov was arrested in March under the Extradition Act after U.S. authorities indicted him and three others — two of them allegedly officers of Russia’s Federal Security Service — for computer hacking, economic espionage and other crimes.